Oakchris1955/rust-http-server/tutorial/src/installation.md

 ## Project setup

 Once you have installed both off them, you must create a new Cargo package.
-Do this by running `cargo new oak-http-tutorial`, which will create a new directory named `oak-http-tutorial`, containing a Cargo package and a [Git](https://git-scm.com/) repository
+Do this by running `cargo new oak-http-tutorial`, which will create a new directory named `oak-http-tutorial`, containing a Cargo package and a [Git](https://git-scm.com/) repository.

 Now that you have created a new package, `cd` to it using `cd oak-http-tutorial`.